krokofant64/16BitCpu/README.md

 The CPU has a RISC inspired instruction set and it can address up to 64 K of 16-bit words.

-The CPU has 7 16-bit registers:
+The CPU has eight 16-bit registers:

-R1 ..
-R5 are general purpose registers.
+* R1 ..
+R5 are general purpose registers

-R6 (SP) is used as stack pointer.
+* R6 (SP) is used as stack pointer

-R7 (PC) is used as program counter.
+* R7 (PC) is used as program counter

 The table below shows the encoding of the instructions and their mnemonics: